 In general, withholding taxes can be more practical and automatic while anticipated tax payments can give you more flexibility and control over your tax payments.
 Working with a tax expert will help you choose the best course of action and make sure you’re paying all of your taxes on time throughout the year.

 Withholding taxes and anticipated tax payments are both significant strategies to meet your tax obligations, to sum up.
-While your employer deducts withholding taxes from your paycheck, you are responsible for making anticipated tax payments on a quarterly basis.
+While your employer deducts withholding taxes from your paycheck, you are responsible for making anticipated tax payments every quarter.
 To comply with tax requirements, freelancers and self-employed people frequently rely on projected tax payments.
 You may more effectively plan and handle your tax responsibilities if you are aware of the distinctions between these two tax payment options.
 To assist you in navigating the complexity of projected tax payments and withholding taxes, think about engaging with a tax professional or using tax preparation software.